Traffic & Safety

 Couple driving car

-With a reduced-conflict intersection, when you are turning from a side street to a four-lane highway, you only have to be concerned with one direction of traffic on the highway at a time.
+With a Reduced Conflict Intersection, when you are turning from a side street to a four-lane highway, you only have to be concerned with one direction of traffic on the highway at a time.
 You don’t need to wait for a gap in both directions to cross a major road.

 Traditional four-lane divided highway intersections have an elevated risk of severe right-angle crashes (commonly called “T-bone” crashes) when you are crossing all four lanes of traffic.
 The driver from the side street needs to keep track of traffic in both directions at one time to cross the four-lane divided highway or make a left turn.
-In a reduced-conflict intersection, when vehicles do come into contact with each other, crashes have been shown to significantly reduce the severity of crashes compared to traditional intersections.
+In a Reduced Conflict Intersection, when vehicles do come into contact with each other, crashes have been shown to significantly reduce the severity of crashes compared to traditional intersections.

 How do they work?

-1. Turn right onto the highway
+1. Turn right onto the main road.

-2. Merge into the left lane
+2. Merge into the left lane when it is safe to do so.

 The way the pavement is configured, you cannot make a left turn onto the four-lane highway or cross both directions of traffic.
 This reduces potential conflict points and increases safety.

-While this might sound like it will take you longer to turn, generally, the delay caused by a traffic signal or just waiting for traffic to clear at a two-way stopped-controlled intersection is greater than the delay caused by the reduced-conflict intersection.
+While this might sound like it will take you longer to turn, generally, the delay caused by a traffic signal or just waiting for traffic to clear at a two-way stopped-controlled intersection is greater than the delay caused by the Reduced Conflict Intersection.

 Benefits